 - Social-emotional development—social relationships, emotional development and control, empathizing, friendships, and more

-- Executive function and logic—focus, self control, working memory, flexible thinking, problem solving, and more
+- Executive function and logic—focus, self-control, working memory, flexible thinking, problem-solving, and more

 - Motor and physical development—gross and fine motor development, safety, health, nutrition, and more

-- Creative expression—drawing, storytelling, recording, self expression, coloring, and more
+- Creative expression—drawing, storytelling, recording, self-expression, coloring, and more

-How do teachers set up an account on Khan Academy Kids?
+How do teachers access Khan Academy Kids?

 How do children use the app?